 Having Intentions Helps You Make Tough Decisions

 I’d been struggling with the same thing over a desk.
 Actually, over writing.
 Should I bring the desk back into the sitting room as a way to hold space for my writing?

 I moved the desk out during December when I realized that neither myself nor my husband actually use it.
 Since I’d already made the decision once, I decided not to make it again.

-I’m not bringing the desk back inside, I rearranged Hannah’s bedroom, yet I’m still feeling the tension of being in transition…that not-yet-but-someday space where someday isn’t close enough to actually see.
+I decided I’m not bringing the desk back inside and I rearranged Hannah’s bedroom, yet I was still feeling the tension of being in transition…that not-yet-but-someday space where someday isn’t close enough to actually see.

 Then, keep doing the next right thing.

 And be grateful for small beginnings.

 A fellow writer shared a small beginnings story on Facebook recently.
 In it he shared his dream to speak at a certain conference.
 So, he took a picture of himself standing behind the podium.
 Then, for three years in a row, he applied to be a speaker, only to be met with rejection every time.
 The fourth time was a charm and he was accepted to be a speaker in 2020.
 My colleague closed his post with this scripture:

 “Do not despise small beginnings, for the Lord rejoices to see the work begin.”
 Zechariah 4:10

 The truth is everything I’m doing right now feels so small: Rearranging a room to make it work for now when I really just want to move on with next phase of life.
 Deciding not to bring a desk in the house since I don’t use it while wondering how to make my childhood dreams come true.